swanjr/zsearch/README.md

 - Username: root
 - Password:

-If you are using other credentials for your local MySql server please update database.yml as needed.
+If you are using other credentials for your local MySql server please update database.yml as necessary.

 ## Install Gem Dependencies
 Install Bundler: